X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ### 2.3.2 Emotion Data Table

 The Geppetto Emotion Data Table is used to animate facial expressions tied to emotions.
 Each row corresponds to an emotion (like Happy, Sad, Angry, etc.) and specifies Morph Target values that sculpt the facial mesh into an expressive pose.
 This is ideal for customizing character emotion systems in Unreal Engine.
-Here is an example with the **DEMO_EmotionsTable** that convert emotions into the blendshapes of the rigged character we just imported :
+Here is an example with the **DEMO_EmotionsTable** that converts emotions into the blendshapes of the rigged character we just imported:

 ![](./images/Getting_Started_image_5.png)